admtrv/gamecritic/README.md

 ## Review Screen

-When navigating to the review screen, if the review has not already been added, the user will be able to see the tools initialized to empty.
+When navigating to the reviews screen, if the reviews has not already been added, the user will be able to see the tools initialized to empty.

 ![image6](src/main/resources/images/github_source/image6.png)

-To add your own score just move the slider to the desired result, and to add a review you can simply write it in the text window.
+To add your own score just move the slider to the desired result, and to add a reviews you can simply write it in the text window.

 ![image7](src/main/resources/images/github_source/image7.png)